kasireddy353/myblogs/redis/RedisProtocolSpecification.md

-<b>What is Redis?</b>
+#What is Redis?

 As we all know, redis is a in-memory data structure store used as a cache (or maybe a database ) to store wide variety of data structures like Sets, Maps, hashes, strings etc.

-<b>How redis works?</b>
+##How redis works?

 To understand this, we must first understand what is a file descriptor and socket.

+###Socket

-<b>Socket</b> is just an endpoint of two way communication between a client and server.
+`Socket` is just an endpoint of two way communication between a client and server.
 The endpoint we are referring to is combination of IP address and port number.
 So, in other words when we want to open a new connection with the remote server, the client should be aware of IP address and port (excluding few standard protocols like HTTP, HTTPS as they operate on a standard port.
 For instance, HTTP uses port 80 and HTTPS uses port 443).

 https://stackoverflow.com/questions/3329641/how-do-multiple-clients-connect-simultaneously-to-one-port-say-80-on-a-server